In this article, we take a detailed look at comment spam and the different ways you can mitigate and manage the problem in WordPress.

 Other Ways to Stop Spam Comments

-Before we finish the article, we thought it would be a good idea to discuss briefly some other methods you may wish to use to help manage spam.
-Quite often the functionality of some of the things we will discuss can be duplicate via one of the methods already discussed above so we will highlight this as appropriate:
+Before we finish the article, we thought it would be a good idea to briefly discuss other methods you may wish to use to help manage spam.
+Quite often, the functionality of some of the things we will discuss can be duplicated via one of the methods already discussed above, so that we will highlight this as appropriate:

 Other Comment Spam Plugins for WordPress

 - Quiz — The Quiz plugin is probably one of our favorites, even though we do not use it (as we see no need to).
 The plugin adds a question and answer section to your comment form.
 Commenters must answer a question correctly before their comment will be accepted.
-You could ask questions that are obvious to the topic of the website, and you can specify multiple answers to cater for different ways of answering the question different spellings.
+You could ask questions that are obvious to the website’s topic, and you can specify multiple answers to cater to different ways of answering the question with different spellings.
 The question is, with other ways of dealing with spam effectively, do you want to make it this complicated for a reader to post their comment?

-- Stop Spam Comments — This works in a similar way to the WordPress Simple Firewall but has just over 12,000 downloads and 4.5 out of 5 rating.
-Probably, best to go for the other plugin, but included it due to popularity.
+- Stop Spam Comments — This works similarly to the WordPress Simple Firewall but has just over 12,000 downloads and a 4.5 out of 5 rating.
+Probably, best to go for the other plugin, but I included it due to popularity.
 You can download the plugin here.

 Change your Comment System